Ian-Blanshard/MP4-Coffee-Shop/README.md

-Casual customer | Add items to a shopping bag | Purchase a number of items at once Casual customer | View the content of my shopping bag | review and make changes to my selections prior to purchase Casual customer | Be able to checkout securely without making a user account | Quickly make a purchase from the site Casual customer | View a confirmation of my order after purchase | Ensure the purchase has been succesful and contains the correct items
+Casual customer | Add items to a shopping bag | Purchase a number of items at once Casual customer | View the content of my shopping bag | review and make changes to my selections prior to purchase Casual customer | Be able to checkout securely without making a user account | Quickly make a purchase from the site Casual customer | View a confirmation of my order after purchase | Ensure the purchase has been successful and contains the correct items
-Casual customer | Receive a confirmation email on the completion of my order | Keep a record of the succesful order and the items it contains
+Casual customer | Receive a confirmation email on the completion of my order | Keep a record of the successful order and the items it contains
 Casual customer | Have the options to use my details to create an account during checkout | Become a regular customer if I decide to

 #### Regular Customer